1996 NASCAR Craftsman Truck Series

-The 1996 NASCAR Craftsman Truck Series was the second season of the Craftsman Truck Series, the third highest stock car racing series sanctioned by NASCAR in the United States.
+The 1996 NASCAR Craftsman Truck Series was the second season of the Craftsman Truck Series, the pickup truck racing series sanctioned by NASCAR in the United States.
 Ron Hornaday Jr. of Dale Earnhardt, Inc. won the championship.

 ESPN and TNN broadcast eight races each.
 CBS carried five races while TBS aired three races.

 Teams and drivers

 Full-time schedule

 List of full-time teams at the start of 1996.